jbellis/colbert-live/docs/colbert-live-astra.md

 **Arguments:**

 - `db`: The database instance to use for querying and storing embeddings.
-- `Model`: The Model instance to use for encoding queries and documents.
+- `model`: The Model instance to use for encoding queries and documents.
 ColbertModel and ColpaliModel are the two implementations provided by colbert-live.
 - `doc_pool_factor (optional)`: The factor by which to pool document embeddings, as the number of embeddings per cluster.
   `None` to disable.